‘Dance Moms’ News: Fans Call Fake On Show’s Latest Competition

 While Dance Moms being called out for being a bogus “reality show” is not totally new to fans (sometimes it is even them who find signs of it), the latest discovery about this purportedly made-up competition is unique and extra destructive in the sense that it was the producers of the long-running series who seemingly let the cat out of the bag.

-A fake competition could mean an assured win for the girls and potentially put their previous victories in Dance Moms in a whole new light although it does not necessarily put their dancing skills in question.
+A fake competition could mean an assured win for the girls and potentially put their previous victories in Dance Moms in a whole new light, although it does not necessarily put their dancing skills in question.

-Viewers have witnessed the unparalleled talents of Chloe Lukasiak, Kendall Vertes, Kalani Hilliker, Nia Sioux and Camryn Bridges all throughout Dance Moms so fake contests or not, fans believe they could win dance competitions without rigging them.
+Viewers have witnessed the unparalleled talents of Chloe Lukasiak, Kendall Vertes, Kalani Hilliker, Nia Sioux and Camryn Bridges all throughout Dance Moms, so fake contests or not, fans believe they could win dance competitions without rigging them.

 As for the Fearless Dance Experience, fans will know for sure whether or not is just one big fraud come Saturday, April 15, the day the Dance Moms cast members attend it.